Arcadia-Science/2024-worm-tracking/README.md

 ## Data

-This pipeline is designed to run on videos (time series of images collected from a single filed of view) of *C. elegans* collected on an upright wide field microscope with limited background (worm tracks etc.) in the images.
+This pipeline is designed to run on videos (time series of images collected from a single field of view) of live adult *C. elegans*.
+Importantly, the videos should have a relatively homogenous background (i.e., little variation in intensity or contrast).
-It takes ND2 (Nikon format) files as input and outputs motility phenotypes for the worms, statistical analysis comparing strains, and quality control reports.
+It takes raw image files (in Nikon's ND2 format) as input and outputs motility phenotypes for the worms, statistical analysis comparing strains, and quality control reports.
 All analyzed data are currently available on the NAS (`arc_nas/Babu_frik/Justin/`).

 ## Overview